xma24/hotelling2_nn/README.md

 The experiments in our paper are done with the pytorch implementation.

+The ouput results will be written in the data folder.

 ## Citation
 Please cite this paper if you want to use it in your work,